Referring a child

 12. Q: How do I get the children to the retreat?

 A: It is your responsibility to arrange suitable transport for the children, chaperoned by an appropriate adult (18+).
-However, you do not need to come all the way to the retreat as we put on collection points at nearby train stations and service stations (Exeter and Derby).
+We put on collection points at nearby train/bus stations (Plymouth and Derby) local to the retreats.
 You will need to inform us where the child is being dropped off/picked up and the name and number of their chaperone at least one week before the break.
+In 2018, at the point of booking a child we will be able to offer you free return coach journeys with National Express for children coming to CHICKS and 25% discount for their chaperones.

 13. Q: How can we find out how the child’s break went?

-A: Aside from talking to the child after their break, we will aim to send you a 'Children's Break Report', written by the Respite Break Leaders, 2 weeks after the break.
+A: Aside from talking to the child after their break, we will aim to send you a 'Children's Break Report', written by the Respite Break Leaders, soon after the break.
 This report details how they got on, any behavioural concerns, any improvements made during the week and their interactions with others.

 If your question hasn't been answered here, please email the Coordination Team.